If you are interested in reserving your foie gras for this season

-Sousa & Labourdette is the world's only ethical producer of foie gras, and its production is strictly limited._
+Sousa & Labourdette is one of the few ethical producers of foie gras, and its production is strictly limited_

 Our foie gras is precious, pure and simple.
 That’s why we prefer a recipe that preserves its natural flavour and delicate consistency.
 Sousa & Labourdette follow the French practice of canning the foie gras following a brief steaming process, while the product is presented in a hermetically sealed Kilner jar.

 Fully Cooked Foie Gras: The most traditional way to prepare foie gras, fully cooked foie gras is preserved in its own fat and sterilized; this type of foie gras will be stored in a cool dark place for a long period of time.
 Like wine, preserved foie gras ages gracefully.
 Packaged in classic farm-style jar.

 Just as we choose the cooking recipe that best preserves the original flavour and consistency of our foie gras, we recommend you do the same when tasting it.